drizztdourden08/mail-mcp/packages/extension/README.md

 - **24 MCP Tools** — List, search, read, move, delete, unsubscribe, cache, and review emails
 - **Human-in-the-Loop Review** — AI proposes actions, you approve or reject in a visual checklist before anything happens
 - **High-Performance Cache** — Sync 500+ emails to memory for instant regex search & filtering without API calls
-- **Secure Device Code Auth** — OAuth 2.0 sign-in with auto-copy code and auto-open browser
-- **Provider-Agnostic** — Plugin architecture supporting Microsoft Exchange today, more providers coming
+- **Provider-Agnostic** — Plugin architecture with built-in setup guides for each provider
 - **Built-in Documentation** — Overview, setup guides, tool reference, and workflow examples right in the panel
 - **Custom Instructions** — Override or extend the AI's default behavior from extension settings